 Q. How many applications do you receive?

-In 2016 we received 55 applications for four positions.
+In 2022 we received 58 applications for 5 positions.
 Don’t let this put you off; if you are interested in working as a technician and think you have the qualities we are looking for, you should apply.